jimweller/github-utils/README.md

 # Git Utilities

 This is a collection of scripts and notes about using git and github.
-Its aim is to reduce toil and to align with the team git standards.
+Its aim is to reduce toil and to align with the teams' git standards.
+It's based on MacOS and ohmyzsh aliases.
+So, you might need to do some translation.

 - gh-bpr-create.sh - create branch protection rule (opinionated)
 - gh-bpr-delete.sh - delete branch protection rule